 Ngala Desmond is the founder of Civic Watch, a community based organization which empowers communities to counter hateful rhetoric, both online and offline.
 He has a bachelor's degree in Political Science and a master's degree in Political Science and International Relations, both from University of Yaoundé II.
 He is currently a PhD candidate in Conflict Resolution at the University of Buea.

-The activity targeted 40 community leaders in two different communities in the northwest and southwest regions of Cameroon.
-In Limbe and Bamenda, leaders of internally displaced groups, community leaders and religious leaders came together to build faith as the community received many internally displaced persons from the Anglophone conflict in Cameroon.
+The project increased awareness on the need to sustain social cohesion through interfaith and intercultural dialogues between communities to build community trust and further development.
+In Limbe and Bamenda, leaders of internally displaced groups, community leaders and religious leaders came together to address challenges as the community received many internally displaced persons from the Anglophone conflict in Cameroon.
 This had a ripple down effect and reached about 10,000 people in different communities.

 Ngala's exchange experience led to the development of his IVLP Impact Award Project: “IVLP gave me a unique opportunity to network and learn new skills to mobilize better.
 In this global village it is important to coordinate efforts towards peace as we all seek lasting solutions to conflicts."